YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 Allows the SHOW command to work even if another process is holding a critical section.

-* By default LKE operates in CRIT mode and ensures a consistent view of LOCKs by using the database critical section(s).
+* By default, LKE operates in CRIT mode and ensures a consistent view of LOCKs by using the database critical section(s).

 * Use NOCRIT with SHOW only when normal operation is unsuccessful, as NOCRIT may cause LKE to report incomplete or inconsistent information.